Raising chickens can be many things: therapeutic, rewarding, fun and for beginners maybe a bit nerve wracking!

 What is a broody hen?
 You will know it when you see it!
 She will sit in the nest constantly, if anyone approaches her she will grumble, squawk and puff herself up, she may give you an almighty peck too.
 What exactly is a broody hen and how to stop it?

 The pecking order is so called for a reason.
-Each and every bird in a flock will have their own place.
+Every bird in a flock will have their own place.
 Those at the top get to eat first, those at the bottom eat last.
-It is a very simple but effective hierarchy so that all members know their position.
+It is a straightforward but effective hierarchy so that all members know their position.

 Bullying does occur to a small degree each day because of this.
 If a chicken goes out of turn she gets a quick peck to the head to remind her of her status.